Dive deep into a world of fascinating weather with everyone’s favorite meteorologist, Al Roker!

 The Chatham Bookstore hosts a nonfiction book group focusing on current affairs, history and biography.
-They meet at the store on the first Wednesday of the month at 7 pm and they are open to new members.
-Guns, Germs and Steel by Jared Diamond is the next book, to be read in two parts over the summer.
+They meet at the store on the second Monday of the month at 7 pm and they are open to new members.